COVID-19 pandemic in North Korea: March 2020

 North Korean citizens returning from other countries were subjected to a 40-day isolation period, plus a subsequent 30-day "medical observation" period.
 According to North Korean media, nearly 7,000 North Koreans had been subjected to these rules as of 1 March.

-On 14 March, North Korea state media reported that there were still no confirmed cases in its territory.
+On 14 March, North Korean state media reported that there were still no confirmed cases in its territory.

-Kim Jong-un ordered the construction of new hospitals in the country on 18 March.
+Kim Jong Un ordered the construction of new hospitals in the country on 18 March.
 North Korean state media also reported the prior day that groundbreaking on the new Pyongyang General Hospital was underway.
 Kim told a newspaper linked to the ruling Workers' Party of Korea that the construction of new hospitals was being done for general improvement of the nation's healthcare system, without mentioning COVID-19.

 On 20 March, North Korean media reported that excepting three foreigners, more than 2,590 people had been released from quarantine in North Pyongan and South Pyongan provinces.

 Outside organizations provided aid to fight the virus: the Russian government provided test kits; the WHO announced plans to send supplies despite the lack of confirmed cases; and the International Federation of Red Cross and Red Crescent Societies, U.S. State Department, and South Korean government all indicated willingness to help.
 The U.S. government worked with the United Nations to make exceptions to sanctions, though the organizations were also criticized for slowing down the process for providing aid.
 Doctors Without Borders said in late March that supplies of diagnostic equipment and personal protective equipment were stranded on the Chinese border.

 On 26 March, The New York Times reported that satellite imagery shared by the Royal United Services Institute showed that the illicit trafficking of coal and other goods had stopped, with the commercial vessels idling in their North Korean home ports.
 After shutting its border, North Korea's official exports to China were worth $610,000 in March 2020, down 96% from the previous year.